LunarLogic/starability/README.md

   - starablity-fade
   - starability-checkmark

+## Supported browsers

+Starability.css works in IE10+ and all modern browsers.
+If you want to support browsers below IE10, you should disable animations for them for example using [Modernizr](https://modernizr.com/).

 ## Disabling hover action

 This rating system by default reacts to :hover, changing background image position.
 This is an operation that causes webiste repaints.
 If you want to make your website as light as possible, you can remove declaration that will highlight stars on hover: